 Frequently Asked Questions

 No, they are not the same.
 Protein powders are just that — protein.
 They don’t contain any fat and they shouldn’t contain carbs.
 As a result, you can’t use protein powder as a substitute for a meal.
-Here’s my list of the best vegan protein powders.
+See my list of the best protein powders for a reasonably healthy vegan option.

 It is very unlikely!
 Even though meal replacement shakes can be a helpful addition to your dietary tool belt, they aren’t meant to be used as an exclusive source of nutrients.
 I always recommend trying to get all the essential vitamins, minerals and other micronutrients you need from real food.